Targeted and Untargeted Cyber Attacks

 Before discussing the attack methods of hackers, targeted or untargeted, we first must understand the difference between the two.

 First, untargeted attacks are when hackers have no specific vertical, business, or person they are attacking.
-Instead, they simply cast as wide of net as possible, and send out the malicious email, links, etc. hoping to infect as many people as they can.
+Instead, they simply cast as wide of a net as possible, and send out the malicious email, links, etc. hoping to infect as many people as they can.

 But which is most common?

 Untargeted attacks are far more common than a targeted attack, for two primary reasons.
-First, it is easier execute.
+First, it is easier to execute.
 Instead of trying to determine how to infiltrate a specific system, hackers simply create a generic email with malicious content such as an attachment or link.
 From there, they will send it out to every email address they have access to.
 Depending on the form of malware used in the email, this may lead to extortion from ransomware, installing keyloggers to track user credentials, the installation of spyware, or breaching company and/or personal data.
 Since they have no targeted audience, the content in the email is kept very vague, so it may be applicable to everyone.
 For instance, it may be a fake tracking link for a recent “purchase”.

 Which are more destructive?